jujumiago/living-civilization-framework/RESOURCES.md

 - Social systems
 - Future generations

-A sustainable civilization may benefit from understanding how resources are created, used, maintained, and renewed.
+LCF proposes that sustainable civilization development may benefit from understanding how resources are created, used, maintained, and renewed.

 ---

 # 2. Resource Categories

-LCF recognizes multiple types of resources.
+LCF describes multiple categories of resources as a conceptual way of understanding interconnected systems.

 These categories are used as a way to understand interconnected systems.